kuangxu/meal-lab/README.md

 pip install -r requirements.txt
 ```

-This installs all the necessary Python libraries (Flask, OR-Tools, etc.).
+This installs all the necessary Python libraries (Flask, PuLP, etc.).

 ### Step 4: Run the Application
 ```bash